espinozasenior/pump-not-fun/README.md

 1. Add your commands in the `commands` folder
 2. Add your callbacks in the `callbacks` folder
+3. Add your messages handler in the `messages` folder
-3. Register commands and callbacks in `handlers.py` file
+3. Register commands, callbacks and messages handlers in `handlers.py` file
 4. Register tasks in `tasks.py` file
 5. Add new languages in the `languages` folder
 6. Create database models in the `database` folder